MicrosoftDocs/CordovaDocs/cordovadocs/2015/tips-and-workarounds/configuration-tips.md

         remotebuild test --device

-For more information about app provisioning and certificate signing identities, see [Package Your App Built with Visual Studio Tools for Apache Cordova](./package-and-publish/package-app-built-with-visual-studio.md).
+For more information about app provisioning and certificate signing identities, see [Package your Cordova app so that you can publish it](../publishing/publish-to-a-store.md).

 ##<a name="vstac"></a>Reinstall the Cordova CLI pre-processor (vs-tac)